Sayur bayam

 Sayur bayam or sayur bening is an Indonesian vegetable soup prepared from vegetables, primarily amaranth, in clear soup flavoured with temu kunci.
-It is commonly prepared as main course during breakfast or lunchtime.
+It is commonly prepared as a main course during breakfast or lunchtime.

 Ingredients

 Sayur bayam is made up of amaranth, corn, and moringa in a clear soup flavoured with temu kunci, bay leaves, garlic, and shallots.
 Fried shallots can also be added to sayur bayam.